fooplugins/foogallery-client-side/src/core/js/panel/README.md

 * **loop** - `true` - Whether or not to allow content to loop from the last item back to the first and vice versa.
 Can be `true` or `false`.
 * **autoProgress** - `0` - The time in seconds to display content before auto progressing to the next item.
 A value less than or equal to `0` will disable this feature.
-* **fitImages** - `false` - Whether or not to force images to fill the content area.
+* **fitMedia** - `false` - Whether or not to force images to fill the content area.
 Aspect ratios are maintained, the image is simply scaled so it covers the entire available area.
 Can be `true` or `false`.
 * **keyboard** - `true` - Whether or not to allow keyboard navigation within the panel.
 Can be `true` or `false`.
 * **noScrollbars** - `true` - Whether or not to hide the page scrollbars when maximizing the panel.
 Can be `true` or `false`.
 * **swipe** - `true` - Whether or not swipe is enabled to navigate content or thumbs.
 Can be `true` or `false`.